Obesity Diet Woes: What Works, What Doesn’t, and Why it Matters

-Are you one of the 45 million Americans who goes on an obesity diet each year?
+Are you one of the 45 million Americans who go on an obesity diet each year?
 Do you go on two…or three…or four diets a year, only to give up in frustration?
 You’re not alone.
-Statistics show the average dieter attempts four diets a year, and that 25% of dieters give up within two weeks.
+Statistics show the average dieter attempts four diets a year and that 25% of dieters give up within two weeks.

 Most frustrated dieters lose weight, sometimes a lot of weight.
 The problem is not losing weight; the problem is dealing with the restrictions of the diet while the weight loss gets slower and slower.
 And then the bigger problem is keeping the weight off.
 If you’re not really careful, you’ll gain the pounds back incredibly fast, and it doesn’t matter what type of obesity diet you’ve tried.

 Before long, you’re back where you started.
 All your effort wasted.
 Your self-confidence, gone.
 You’re tired of yo-yo dieting, but you don’t know how to stop it.
 You know there must be a better way than the fad diets you’ve been trying or those crazy aerobics programs you’ve been killing yourself trying to do.

 You’re right.
 There IS a better way than going on any obesity diet that promises quick results.
 But before talking about solutions, let’s talk about obesity and why it’s so important to find a way to permanently lose weight.

 Obesity diet fails